Lucasnribeiro/art-py/README.md

 # art-py
-Artstation web-parser that reposts images in Twitter and Tumblr
+Artstation web-parser that reposts images on Twitter* (not implement yet) and Tumblr

 Blog link: https://art-py.tumblr.com/